 Reply to customers within 12 hours.
-If the contact response time is slow, the buyers may become frustrated and that may lead to negative feedback.
+If the contact response time is slow, the buyers may become frustrated, leading to negative feedback.

 Low Return Rates

 Make sure you analyze your return data and address the products with the highest return rates and volumes.
-High return rates have a bad influence on winning the buy box on marketplaces!
+High return rates negatively influence winning the buy box on marketplaces!